 5. … and at the Tuol Sleng Genocide Museum

-This place was a former school in Phnom Penh that was turned into a place of torture for 17,000 people.
+Most commonly known as S-21, this place was a former school in Phnom Penh that was turned into a place of torture for 17,000 people.
 Here, you’ll see the cells, blood stains, and torture instruments.
-But knowing about these things and seeing them for yourself is an important way to remember the victims of Pol Pot and his bloody regime.
+The pictures are grafic, but we still believe that knowing about these things and seeing them for yourself is an important way to remember the victims of Pol Pot and his bloody regime.

 6. Drive the motorbike to the top of the Bokor mountain

-You can get a bus tour to the national park from Kampot (it costs $25), but the trip will be much cooler if you go by the motorbike.
+You can get a bus tour to the national park from Kampot (the price for the experience starts at $30), but the trip will be much cooler if you go by the motorbike.
 Entrance fee is just $0.5.

 7. Chill at an eco-resort by the Kampot river